 |Fax||+44 (0)1865 793101|

-Sven Braeutigam is Head of Physics at OHBA and a visiting research fellow at the Open University, where he collaborates with the Department of Physics.
-Sven played a key role in designing and setting up the OHBA Magnetoencephalography (MEG) laboratory purpose built to meet the needs of clinicians and researchers using this technology as an investigative tool.
-Sven oversees the MEG and ancillary hardware and manages core IT infrastructure services.
+Sven played a key role in designing and setting up the Magnetoencephalography (MEG) laboratory purpose built to meet the needs of clinicians and researchers using this technology as an investigative tool.
+Sven leads the MEG laboratory and manages core IT infrastructure services at OHBA.
 He is also responsible for teaching and training students and researchers in MEG fundamentals and appropriate scanner use.

 Sven received an MSc in Physics from the University of Hamburg, Germany, before moving to the UK and shifting his interest to physics in biology and medicine.
 He received a PhD in electrophysiological imaging of cognitive processes from the Open University.
 From early on, Sven was intrigued by the potential clinical applications of MEG, which he pursued in collaboration with the Institute of Psychiatry, London, and the Brain Research Unit at Aalto University, Helsinki.

-Sven currently co-supervises two DPhil students working on MEG projects related to the behavioural genetics of working memory and the neuropathology of autism, respectively.
+Sven has co-supervised several DPhil and MSc students working on MEG projects related to the behavioural genetics of working memory and the neuropathology of autism, respectively.

 Sven serves as a scientific reviewer for the US National Institute of Neurological Disorders and Stroke and is a member of the editorial review board of the International Journal of Advertising.